openapistack/openapi-backend/README.md

 ## Auth / Security Handlers

-If your OpenAPI definition contains [Security Schemes](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#securitySchemeObject) you can register security handlers that will be processed for each request that requires the security scheme.
+If your OpenAPI definition contains [Security Schemes](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#securitySchemeObject) you can register security handlers to handle authorization for your API:

 ```yaml
 components: